After a break up, it’s become a pattern of mine to think of their mums.

 As we were going inside, another security guard asked one where she lives and she told them, down to the number of her house.

 But despite this, we had a pretty sick time, dancing with some lapses of ‘wtf are we doing here!’

 We left at 1:30am as my mind was swirling with exhaustion, a light headache and the abyss of nothingness inside.

 At home Kevin climbed into bed with me, as a reminder that warmth doesn’t have to come from romance or sex (which my newly single self appreciated).

 Bianca sent me a picture right before bed, saying she was trying to find a bartender’s name who she knew through uni and instead found an old pic of me and my old friend.

 My heart hurt a little bit, as I drifted into sleep.

 It seemed like everything at that place was basically the same as we left it, except we had changed.
 Grown up.

 And I know people change all the time, and it’s part of life.
 But when it actually happens the ground beneath you moves.
 Shakes.
-And when we you think of them it does again.
+And when you think of them, it does again.

-A kind of reminder that nothing is constant and you’re alone no matter who you meet.
+A kind reminder that nothing is constant and you’re alone no matter who you meet.